-The reason we change the rejection region to the other side is that it provides us with more insights to extend the exchangeable case to the nonexchangeable case, as in Theorem \ref{thm::Theorem nonexchangeable grouped CPT}.

-Then, the discussion of Type II error in the original work can be naturally extended to the side we chose, and it is also a natural insight that we can consider the two-sided reject region.

-based on the above discussion on $R_{0}$, we can slightly extend the algorithm by~\cite{lei2021} to obtain an optimization algorithm that solves a $\eta^{*}$ with good performance on Type II error, with any permutation group $\mathcal{P}_{K}=\{P_{0}=I_{n},P_{1},...,P_{K}\}$.
+The reason for changing the rejection region to the other side is that it provides more insight to extend the exchangeable case to the nonexchangeable case, as in Theorem \ref{thm::Theorem nonexchangeable grouped CPT}.
+Then, the discussion of Type II error in the original work can be naturally extended to the side we chose, and it is also natural to consider a two-sided rejection region.
+Based on the above discussion on $R_{0}$, we can slightly extend the algorithm by~\cite{lei2021} to obtain an optimization algorithm that solves for an $\eta^{*}$ with good Type II error performance for any permutation group $\mathcal{P}_{K}=\{P_{0}=I_{n},P_{1},...,P_{K}\}$.
 The optimization objective is as follows: